mal-lang/enterpriseLang/README.md

 This project can be built according to exampleLang (https://github.com/mal-lang/exampleLang):

-* The file `pom.xml` is the Maven configuration file of the project.
+* The file `pom.xml` is the Maven configuration file of the project, make sure that <kernelcad.version> is 1.6.2-SNAPSHOT in pom.xml.
 * The directory `src/main/mal` contains the MAL specification `exampleLang.mal`, which is the MAL specification of exampleLang.
 * The directory `src/main/resources/icons` contains SVG icons for the assets in exampleLang.
 * The directory `src/test/java/org/mal_lang/examplelang/test`
   contains the unit tests of exampleLang.
+* It requires a new alpha version of securiCAD Professional.
+The instructions on how to download it here: https://github.com/foreseeti/foreseeti-maven-repo.

 ## Apache Maven